Seaham Sea Glass

 We now believe that this is an INCORRECT definition of how this glass came to be.

-While there are MANY types of sea glass found on this small English beach, pontils, flashed glass, boulders and bubbles, etc... (see Collecting Sea Glass - The Beaches Our Sea Glass Comes From), the most amazing and the most desirable sea glass from the area is the coveted "Ultra Rare Multi".
-This is a piece of sea glass that has 2 or more colors that flows and swirls inside the sea glass piece (unlike flash glass that only has color on one side).
+While there are MANY types of sea glass found on this small English beach, pontils, flashed glass, boulders and bubbles, etc... the most amazing and the most desirable sea glass from the area is the coveted "Ultra Rare Multi".

 Glass Making In The Region...

 Though there were dozens of glass makers in Northern England, most glass product were utilitarian.
 Hand Blown Bottles, sheet glass for windows and roofs and such we made by numerous glass makers within miles of the Seaham Beaches.
-This source however, would have ONLY produced the more common colors of glass (Green, Brown, White and Seafoam).
-The more colorful Multis including colors of Hot Pink, Orange, Red, Teals etc, COULD NOT have originated from bottle glass
+This source however, would have ONLY produced the more common colors of glass (Green, Brown, White Aqua and Seafoam).
+The more colorful Multis including colors of Hot Pink, Orange, Red, Teals etc, COULD NOT HAVE originated from bottle glass.

-For more info on Hartley James Glass See
+For more info on Hartley Wood Glass See

 Historic Glass In England (a great read)

-Examples of Hartley James Pieces and Seaham Sea Glass Pieces
+Examples of Hartley Wood Streaky Art Glass Pieces and Seaham Sea Glass Pieces

 Hartley & James Streaky Glass